StarChart-Labs/lure/README.md

 The current in-development code base supports:

 - `push`: Pushes a provided payload to an indicated web URL, mimicing the GitHub webook call pattern
-  - `--target-url`: "Specifies the server URL to POST the event to.
+  - `--target-url`: Specifies the server URL to POST the event to.
 Required
-  - `--event-name`: "Specifies the GitHub event name to send as.
+  - `--event-name`: Specifies the GitHub event name to send as.
 Required
   - `--secret`: Specifies the webhook secret to secure the event post with
   - `--content`: Specifies the file containing the event content to send.
-Require
+Required

 Example: `java -jar lure-(version)-capsule.jar push --target-url http://localhost/webhook --secret totallySecure --event-name event --content ./content.json`

+- `postbin`: Pipes a payloads from postb.in to an indicated web URL, mimicing the GitHub webook call pattern
+  - `--target-url`: Specifies the server URL to POST the event to.
+Required
+  - `--bin-id`: Specifies the Postbin bin ID to poll.
+Required
+  - `--poll-frequency`: Specifies the frequency in seconds to poll Postbin for new requests at, must be greater than 0.
+Defaults to 10 seconds
+  - `--postbin-root-url`: Specifies the root URL of Postbin to use.
+Defaults to https://postb.in/api

+Example: `java -jar lure-(version)-capsule.jar postbin --target-url http://localhost/webhook --bin-id abcdefg`